-The overall definition of the area of interest/trend contains the skills agenda section - describing and visualizing the needs in terms of skills and job roles, which can be viewed from two perspectives (both perspectives represent limited views in the scope of collected data):
+The overall definition of the area of interest/trend/value chain steps is contained within the skills agenda section - describing and visualizing the needs in terms of skills and job roles, which can be viewed from two perspectives (both perspectives represent limited views in the scope of collected data):

-(1) Quantitative analysis: charts are based on the competence matrix which is being continuously updated in the project ALBATTS and contains the data gathered from job advertisements and offers.
+(1) Quantitative analysis: charts are based on the competence matrix (for data collection) which is being continuously updated in the project ALBATTS and contains the data gathered from job advertisements and offers.

 Job advertisements were analyzed and mapped to the corresponding value chain steps or departments within the battery production facility.
 This enables to query job roles relevant to specific areas of interest and see which skills are needed.
 This is also done "from the other side" where relevant skills are identified and mapped to the specific area of interest, set of job roles that are composed of each of the skill mappings analyzed, and by this approach, it is possible to develop the occurrence metrics for the job role and see which is more occurring for the mapped skills set.
+Endorsement or identification of the concept during the workshop, survey, or interview is accounted in the quantitative analysis by highlighting the concept in the charts or results.